yiisoft/active-record/docs/internals.md

 ### Global testing

-The package is tested with [PHPUnit](https://phpunit.de/).
-To run tests:
+The following steps are required to run tests.

 1. Install all DBMS dependencies with composer.